 3. You Must Have A Routine

 Most guys have complained that they lack time to prepare for a perfect shave.
-This is understandable since it takes a significant amount of time to get ready.
-To make matters worse, some of us rush out of the house, thereby forgetting to shave and achieve that great look.
+This is understandable since it takes significant time to get ready.
+To make matters worse, some of us rush out of the house, forgetting to shave and achieve that great look.
 To evade this, you should have a post-shave routine.
 It is essential first to rinse your face using warm water.
 After that, you can apply tissue paper to your cuts, followed by hand lotion.

 4. Have A Cool Off Brand Of Antiseptic To Apply